 Notice the repeated emphasis on the word may.
 As already mentioned, the courts are reluctant to go back and change a previous ruling.

 What Does This Mean For You?

 It’s even more difficult because the burden of proof falls on you, the person making the claim.
-Again, the courts don’t like to rock the boat and change what’s already set.
+Again, the courts don’t like to rock the boat and alter what’s already set.
 This is a big part of why spousal support modifications are a rare occurrence.
 And why they’re so difficult to pull off.
 Even if you show improvement in your ex’s finances, the court often orders you to continue payments anyway.

 It’s frustrating to be sure.
-Many men feel like they face an uphill battle, and many times in these situations, they’re right.
+Many feel like they face an uphill battle, and many times in these situations, they’re right.
 Spousal support modification remains tough.
 When you throw cohabitating into the mix, it only further complicates things.

 The best way to pay a fair amount in spousal support is to get it right the first time.
 Take the steps to ensure you pay a reasonable amount, one you can live with.
 It’s probably easiest to go on with your life and let your ex do the same.